Battle of Carinish: Background

-The battle
+Battle

 In turn MacLeod raided North Uist, sending 40 men under his cousin Donald Glas MacLeod to seize goods that the locals had put for safety in the Trinity Temple at Carinish.
 On hearing this, Donald MacIain 'ic Sheumais (Donald, son of John, son of James) of Clan Ranald gathered his 12 gillemores and bound for Carinish.
 On his way, his force was augmented to 15.
 They arrived early in the forenoon and successfully surprised raiders as they feasted in the church.
 Only two MacLeods survived; Donald MacLeod was among the dead.
 Donald MacIain 'ic Sheumais suffered a serious arrow wound, but soon recovered.
 Tradition has it that the song 'Ic Iain 'Ic Sheumais was composed by his foster-mother to soothe his pain.

 The Battle of Carinish is said to be the last engagement fought with bows and arrows in the British Isles, though such an engagement may have taken place in England in 1642.